KarelZe/thesis/references/obsidian/📥Inbox/@shazeerGLUVariantsImprove2020.md

 “We test these variants in the feedforward sublayers of the Transformer  sequence-to-sequence model, and find that some of them yield quality improvements over the typically-used ReLU or GELU activations.” ([Shazeer, 2020, p.
 1](zotero://select/library/items/QJWAK9LR)) ([pdf](zotero://open-pdf/library/items/6ZX9BFUF?page=1&annotation=Y6VPNJPP))

-“The FFN takes a vector x (the hidden representation at a particular position in the sequence) and passes it through two learned linear transformations, (represented by the matrices W1 and W2 and bias vectors b1 and b2).” ([Shazeer, 2020, p.
+“The FFN takes a vector x (the hidden representation at a particular position in the sequence) and passes it through two learnt linear transformations, (represented by the matrices W1 and W2 and bias vectors b1 and b2).” ([Shazeer, 2020, p.
 1](zotero://select/library/items/QJWAK9LR)) ([pdf](zotero://open-pdf/library/items/6ZX9BFUF?page=1&annotation=Q47E2F3E))

 “[Dauphin et al., 2016] introduced Gated Linear Units (GLU), a neural network layer defined as the componentwise product of two linear transformations of the input, one of which is sigmoid-activated.” ([Shazeer, 2020, p.
 1](zotero://select/library/items/QJWAK9LR)) ([pdf](zotero://open-pdf/library/items/6ZX9BFUF?page=1&annotation=X743SY7B))